 Much like Google, it would be nearly impossible to discuss 21st Century market research without mentioning Facebook and its billion users.
 Facebook Audience Insights allows subscribers to track key consumer trends.
 It leverages Facebook’s users and geo-location to deliver real-time information to small businesses.
 For example, what consumers near a company’s store are interested in, and what they are purchasing.
 The anonymous, aggregate information is constantly updated, and provides incredible details on consumer attitudes and activities.
 Companies can then use this information to tailor products and services for people within their respective markets.

 5. Free Databases: American Fact Finder, Business Dynamics Statistics, FedStats

 Everyone likes free stuff, and some of the best marketing research data out there is absolutely free; businesses just need to get online and take advantage of it.
 American Fact Finder is a product of the American Census Bureau.
 It makes all of the data compiled from the U.S. census – demographics, economics, housing, and purchase information – easily searchable.
 Business Dynamics Statistics, another Census Bureau product, is an easily searchable database, compiling detailed information about American businesses.
-It is extremely useful for determining the type of business activity that is occurring in a particular geographic area your company is interested in.
+It is extremely useful for determining the type of business activity occurring in a particular area.
 FedStats is an intuitive, easily searchable site that serves as a clearinghouse for all of the U.S Federal government’s statistical databases.
 It is of particular use for companies that frequently do business with the Federal Government.